 Criteria, Guidelines, and Rules

-The Modern Language Association seeks submissions from students of exemplary research papers written in MLA style for publication on The MLA Style Center.
+The Modern Language Association seeks submissions from students of exemplary research papers written in MLA style for publication on MLA Handbook Plus, the only authorized digital resource providing online access to the ninth edition of the MLA Handbook.

 The five papers that best meet the submission criteria will be published on the site, and the authors of accepted papers will receive a certificate and a $50 gift card to an online bookstore.
 Papers will be evaluated by the MLA’s editorial team, and the finalists will be chosen by a committee composed of high school and college faculty members.
 Each student may submit one paper for consideration by the committee.